-- I consent that all the information I have provided on my application thus far is correct and accurate, including my address, the student's name, grade level and birthdate. - o I understand that if I am found not eligible, I will be withdrawn from the school. - o I wish to be enrolled into this school as soon as available.
+- I agree that all the information I have provided on my application thus far is correct and accurate, including my address, the student's name, grade level and birth date. - o I understand that if I am found to be not eligible, I will be withdrawn from the school. - I wish to be enrolled into this school as soon as available.

-Parent/Guardian's Signatur re: I understand and agree to the policies outlined below: SCHOOL POLICIES A AND LEARNING COACH RESPONSIBILITIES Initial Here: School Policy Video: Each year, families will receive a parent/student handbook.
+Parent/Guardian's Signatu re: I understand and agree to the policies outlined below: SCHOOL POLICIES AND LEARNING COACH RESPONSIBILITIES Initial Here: School Policy Video: Each year, families will receive a parent/student handbook.
 By initialing here, you are verifying that you understand and will abide by all school policies outlined in the handbook.
-Please click here to review the handbook: https://daof.k12.com/parent-student-handbook/ Initial Here: Simultaneous Enrollment: As Digital Academy of Florida (DAOF) is a full-time public school in the state of Florida, students may not be simultaneously enrolled in any other full- or part-time public school, while enrolled at DAOF.
-Students must remain enrolled in their current school until the student's official start with DAOF.
-Withdrawing from the student's current school, after starting with DAOF, is the responsibility of the Legal Guardian.
-Parents must obtain all school records upon withdraw from prior school and forward to DAOF.
-Students on McKay Scholarship for Privately Placed Students or who are receiving Family Empowerment Scholarship Program (formerly Gardiner Scholarship) funds cannot be enrolled at DAOF and continue to receive scholarship funds, however they can enroll with DAOF as Florida public school students.
+Initial Here: Simultaneous Enrollment: As Digital Academy of Florida (DAOF) is a full-time public school in the state of Florida, students may not be simultaneously enrolled in any other full-time school, while enrolled at DAOF. • Students must remain enrolled in their current school until the student's official start with DAOF.

+- Withdrawing from the student's current school, after starting with DAOF, is the responsibility of the Legal Guardian. - Parents must obtain all school records upon withdraw from prior school and forward to DAOF - Students on McKay Scholarship for Privately Placed Students or who are receiving Family Empowerment Scholarship Program (formerly Gardiner Scholarship) funds cannot be enrolled at DAOF and continue to receive scholarship funds, however they can enroll with DAOF as Florida public school students.

-Initial Here: Orientation:
+Initial Here: Academic Records